Finite-Difference Multiple Fluid Solution for Source-Driven Rotation in Highly Magnetized Linear Plasma Device: Source-Driven Rotation

 The boundary condition for (\ref{eq:n_0}) might be also selected for a set particle number $\tilde N = \int_0^1\tn_i \tr d\tr = 1/2$, also corresponding to a radial rearrangement of a uniform particle density $\tn_i = 1$.

 \citet{Radial_Current} plot (Figure 3) the steady state normalized density, angular velocity and viscosity distributions for four temperature profiles, for the case of uniform ion an electron particle sources ($\tilde \Gamma = \tr^2, \tilde C = \tr^2$), with $\mathcal{P} = 1$, $\mathcal{I}=-1$ and $\mathcal{Q} = 0.1556$ - corresponding to $H^+$ ions.
-That figure contains an error, and Figure \ref{fig:MITNSComp} is the correct one for the aforementioned case.
+That figure contains an error which Figure \ref{fig:MITNSComp} corrects.